 Summer (1-2 months): Maybe your high school at home won’t allow you to miss any part of the year, or you are really dedicated to a certain club.
 For so many reasons, the option to study abroad in the summer was highly demanded.
-That’s why we are now offering programs in Costa Rica, Argentina, and New Zealand.
+That’s why we are now offering programs in Costa Rica, Argentina, Australia, Austria, and New Zealand.
 Schools in these countries take their summer breaks at a different time of the year than schools in the US and Canada, so you will still get the full experience of attending high school abroad.

 A Trimester (3 months): The calendar for a school year overseas can vary slightly, so the trimester might match up better for your school.
 Take a high school abroad program in Spain as an example.
 You’ll arrive in early September, and depart right before December 25th.
 You’ll have enough exposure to your host culture to be life-changing, but you’ll easily transition back into your life at home.